 - Plan around your menstrual cycle.
 During a mammogram, your breasts are compressed for a short time, which can be uncomfortable.
 To make the experience as pain-free as possible, try scheduling your mammogram for the week immediately following your menstrual period (if you have not started menopause).
 Your breasts should be less tender during this timeframe, which can help minimize any discomfort.

 - Skip the deodorant and lotion.
 To avoid having to repeat your mammogram, don’t wear deodorant or put lotion on your chest the day of your screening.
 Skincare items can appear as marks on the mammogram and won’t give your doctor a clear picture of your breasts.
-Consider scheduling an early-morning appointment and taking your deodorant with you.
+Consider scheduling an early-morning appointment and taking deodorant with you.

 - Think about changes before your screening.
 It’s helpful for the technician to know about any recent changes you’ve noticed in your breasts, as well as any family history of breast cancer.
 You should also alert the technician if you’re breastfeeding or if you might be pregnant.

+After the mammogram, your doctor will receive a report.
+He or she will review and report their findings back to you.
 If your breast radiologist sees something out of the ordinary on your mammogram, you may need a second visit for additional mammogram pictures.
 However, this is not necessarily cause for concern.
 The images may be unclear, or you may have a harmless cyst or some dense breast tissue.